CSNW/sql-bricks/readme.md

 # SQL-Bricks

 SQL is a complicated, expressive DSL.
-SQL-Bricks is not an abstraction layer and makes no attempt to hide user from SQL syntax.
-On the contrary, it is designed to match SQL as faithfully as possible so that the experienced SQL user can easily guess the API.
-Soon, we hope to make it fully comprehensive, so that it supports all possible variations on the four supported SQL statements (`SELECT`/`INSERT`/`UPDATE`/`DELETE`).
+SQL-Bricks is not an abstraction layer and makes no attempt to hide the user from SQL syntax.
+On the contrary, it is designed to match SQL as faithfully as possible so that the experienced SQL user is immediately familiar with the API.
+Our goal is to make it fully comprehensive, so that it supports all possible variations on the four supported SQL statements (`SELECT, INSERT, UPDATE, DELETE`).

-SQL-Bricks provides easy parameter substitution, automatic quoting of columns collide with SQL keywords ("order", "desc", etc), a nice chainable syntax, a few conveniences (support for user-supplied abbreviations and auto-generated join criteria) and, most importantly, **easy composition and re-use of SQL**.
+SQL-Bricks provides easy parameter substitution, automatic quoting of columns that collide with SQL keywords ("order", "desc", etc), a nice chainable syntax, a few conveniences (support for user-supplied abbreviations and auto-generated join criteria) and, most importantly, **easy composition and re-use of SQL**.

 ## Project Goals

 **Composable:** The primary goal of SQL-Bricks is to enable the elimination of DRY in SQL-heavy applications by allowing easy composition and modification of SQL statements, like building blocks.
-To enable this, statements can be cloned and clauses can be added in any order (if a `WHERE` clause already exists, the new one will be `AND`ed on to it):
+To enable this, statements can be cloned and clauses can be added in any order (if a `WHERE` clause already exists, the new one will be `AND`ed to it):

 ```javascript
 var stmt = select('*').from('user');